Last Year’s Winner: “Black Mirror: San Junipero”

 Fun Fact: There have been four ties in the TV Movie category, but none since 1993.

 Another year, another limited selection of TV Movies.
 After 2017 saw a Dolly Parton special nominated and an episode of “Black Mirror” win, 2018 is looking to be just as eclectic.
 Not only is Netflix’s anthology series back with another power player — the buzzed-about Season 4 starter, “U.S.S.
-Callister” — but Amazon’s original series, a mirror image of Netflix’s offering, is coming to play, too.
+Callister” — but it’s looking to make it two years in a row for the same show; something fairly unprecedented given the category is TV movie.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding TV Movie (listed in alphabetical order), which will be updated throughout the season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2018 race, and read predictions for the rest of the categories, as well.